nealcaren/fightordie/_build/html/_sources/Volumes/14/05/massacre_of_east_st_louis.md

 <h2> National Association for the Advancement of Colored People </h2>

-<h3> The National Association for the Advancement of Colored People 70 Fifth Avenue, New York, sent Martha Gruening and W. E. Burghardt Du Bois to East St. Louis, as special investigators of the recent outrages.
-These two collected in person the facts and pictures from which this article is compiled. </h3>
+***The National Association for the Advancement of Colored People 70 Fifth Avenue, New York, sent Martha Gruening and W. E. Burghardt Du Bois to East St. Louis, as special investigators of the recent outrages.
+These two collected in person the facts and pictures from which this article is compiled.***

 On the 2nd of July, 1917, the city of East St. Louis in Illinois added a foul and revolting page to the history of all the massacres of the world.
 On that day a mob of white men, women and children burned and destroyed at least $400,000 worth of property belonging to both whites and Negroes; drove 6,000 Negroes out of their homes; and deliberately burdered, by shooting, burning and hanging, between one and two hundred human beings who were black.